ldarriba/droplets/docs/github.md

 - It is easy to export as pdf or html, and can be visualized in nearly any platform.
 - It can be easily shared and visualized in Github.
-- It naturally contains the results and the logic followed to obtain them, as already seen in the previous [chapter](jupyter.md)
+- It naturally contains the results and the logic followed to obtain them, as already seen in the previous [chapter](jupyter.md).
 - You can seamlessly match explanations, code and results in a continuous narrative.
 - You can easily update them, add or remove content or make small changes.
 - It can *explicitly* show the full process of your science.

-You can even write whole books in Github (see [Other resources](#other-resources)
+You can even write whole books in Github (see [Other resources](#other-resources)).

 <h3>Objectives and scope</h3>